+1. Does your firm agree that all presentations and materials s will be free from racial, relig gious, or sexual bias?

+YES: NO: - -

 2. Are you a New York State (NYS) resident business?
+YES: NO:

-YES: NO: 3.
-Total number of people employed by firm: 4.
-Total number of people employed by firm in NYS: 5.
-Is your firm a NYS Minority-owned Business?
-YES: NO: NYS Certified?
-YES: NO: 6.
-Is your firm a NYS Women-owned Business?YES:NO:NYS Certified?YES:NO: 7.
-Please indicate if you or any officer of your organization, or any party owning or controlling more than 10 percent of your stock if you are a corporation, or any member if you are a firm or association, is an officer or employee of the State of New York or of a public benefit corporation of the State of New York.
-YES: NO: 8.
-In accordance with State Finance Law §§ 139-j and 139-k, please certify that all information provided with respect to State Finance Law §§ 139-j and 139-k is complete, true and accurate.
-FIR M'S NYS STATE FINANCIAL SYSTEM NUMBER (SFS ID): FIR M'S TAX IDENTIFICATION NUMBER (TIN): FIR M NAME: DRESS: EPHONE NUMBER: E-M AIL ADDRESS: FIR M REPRESENTATIVE - NAME / TITLE (printed) FIR M REPRESENTATIVE SIGNATURE DATE
+3. Total number of people employed by firm:

+4. Total number of people employed by firm in NYS:

+5. Is your firm a NYS Minority-owned Business?
+NYS Certified?
+YES: NO: NO:

+6. Is your firm a NYS Women-owned Business?
+NYS Certified?
+YES: NO: NO:

+7. 7.
+Please indicate if you or any officer of your organization, or any party owning or controlling more than 10 percent of your stock if you are a corporation, or any member if you are a firm or association, is an officer or employee of the State of New York or of public benefit corporation of the State of New York.
+YES: NO:

+8. In accordance with State Finance Law §§ 139-j and 139-k, please certify that all information provided with respect to Stat Finance Law §§ 139-j and 139-k is complete, true and accurate.

+FIR RM'S NYS STATE FINANCIAL SYSTEM NUMBER (SFS ID):

+FIR RM'S TAX IDENTIFICATION NUMBER (TIN):

+RM NAME:

+DDRESS:

+TE LEPHONE NUMBER: () FAX NUMBER: ()

+E-N MAIL ADDRESS:

+RM REPRESENTATIVE - NAME / TITLE (printed)

+FIR RM REPRESENTATIVE SIGNATURE DATE